ash-j-f/AIE-ClusterFrac/README.md

 /DISTRIBUTABLE/ClusterFrac Library Distributable/

-The ClusterFrac library in DLL and LIB formats, along with header files and other depndencies.
+The ClusterFrac library in DLL and LIB formats, along with header files and other dependencies.

 ### Benchmark